morgen-peschke/trans-factsheet/README.md

 (which is a [reputable organization on gender dysphoria](https://www.hrc.org/resources/world-professional-association-for-transgender-health-wpath)), which criticizes some of those studies:

-1. Evidence from these studies suggests that the majority of gender nonconforming children are not gender dysphoric adolescents or adults.
+1. Evidence from these studies suggests that the majority of gender-nonconforming children are not gender dysphoric adolescents or adults.
 3. It does not support the stereotype that most children who are actually gender dysphoric will "desist" in their gender identities before adolescence.